iwdael/IPlayer/README.md

 Click here [dynamic library file](https://github.com/aliletter/iplayer/raw/master/libs.7z) ,copy the files to your application.

 # Instructions
 ## Step 1.
-Add Iplayer to the layout file, the fullScreenIconEnable property defaults to true.
+Add Iplayer to the layout file.
+The fullScreenIconEnable property defaults to true.
 If true, it can play video full screen and you need to declare this activity(com.aliletter.iplayer.IPlayerActivity) in your AndroidManifest.xml .
 ```Java
   <com.aliletter.iplayer.widget.IPlayer
         android:id="@+id/iPlayer"